 fees on successful hires.

-Payout in 2 installments at 30 and 120 days post-start.
+tiers); sourcers earn 50% of the fee.
+Payout in 2 installments: at 30 days

 **Replacement guarantee:** 120 days; 75% refund if replacement fails.